Anish565/Machine_Learning/README.md

 # Machine_Learning
-These are a few of the machine learning application I implemented.
+These are a few of the machine learning applications I implemented.

+Boilerplate Rock Paper Scissors - https://replit.com/@AnishNimbalkar/boilerplate-rock-paper-scissors